Peter Gunn

 Timpani:

-The Timpani-part in the Peter Gunn Theme can easily be played on three timpanis.
-Honestly, in the entire arrangement, this is my favourite part.
-The Timpani player has the critical role of being there, playing the timpani but having no responsibility.
+The timpani part in the Peter Gunn Theme can easily be played on three timpani.
+Honestly, in the entire arrangement, this is my favorite part.
+The timpani player has the critical role of being there, playing the timpani but having no responsibility.

-Piano and bass:
+Piano and Bass:

-The Peter Gunn Theme’s piano part is easy to play and is manageable by even non-piano players.
+The Peter Gunn Theme‘s piano part is easy to play and is manageable by even non-piano players.
 The ensemble should play this part on the marimba if no piano is available.
-Throughout the song, the piano part plays that bass feels that sets the Peter Gunn Theme apart.
-Easy to play, and still, it makes a significant impact.
+Throughout the song, the piano part plays that bass feel that sets the Peter Gunn Theme apart.
+Easy to play, and still it makes a significant impact.
 The same goes for the bass part: if a bass guitar player is available, it should be played on the guitar.
 If not, a bass marimba will do the job.